What is Buddhist Eco-Chaplaincy?

 We show up in times of need

-We work across situations and spaces
+We work across context and settings

 A history of Buddhist Eco-Chaplaincy